sarken/docs/front_end_coding/front-end-user-guide.markdown

 layout: front_end_guide
 title: Front End User Guide
 ---
-This is a detailed theoretical guide to the archive interface, focusing on the stylesheets.
+This is a detailed theoretical guide to the Archive interface, focusing on the stylesheets.
 We also have a practical step by step tutorial on [writing a skin](writing-a-skin/).

 Read this guide *first*.
 Rails is DRY (Don't Repeat Yourself) and so is our front end; this is **not** like what you have done before.